 More on Zaldívar

-During 2015, work continued on optimising Centinela’s concentrator plant to bring the level of throughput to the original design capacity of 97,000 tonnes per day and later to 105,000 tonnes per day.
+During 2016, work continued on optimising Centinela’s concentrator plant in order to bring the level of throughput to 105,000 tonnes per day.

 The pre-feasibility study for this $2.7 billion project was completed at the end of 2015 and the preparation of the feasibility study is now underway.
 The EIA was submitted in 2015, with the outcome expected during 2016.
 The feasibility study is expected to be completed by the middle of 2017 and will include pilot testing of a hydraulic roll crushing system which is being considered in preference to conventional SAG and ball mills.

 A decision to proceed with the project will only be made if it is supported by the market outlook at the time.
 If approval is granted in 2017, production would be expected to begin in 2020.